timescale/docs.timescale.com-content/tutorials/continuous-aggs-tutorial.md

 `time_bucket('1h', pickup_datetime) < max(pickup_time) - '1h'` (if the
 `refresh_lag` is set to 1 hour)

-Both `refresh_lag` or `refresh_interval` can be set to an integer value, which is then interpreted as the number of microseconds for the lag or interval respectively.

-To keep the continuous aggregate up-to-date, you can set `timescaledb.refresh_lag` to a negative value.
-This will allow the continuous aggregate to update when new data comes in.
-However, do note that this comes with performance implications, since the aggregate query will be run more often.

 The `timescaledb.max_interval_per_job` parameter is used when we want to limit the amount of data processed by an update of the continuous aggregate and use smaller or bigger batch sizes (the batching is done automatically by TimescaleDB).
 `timescaledb.max_interval_per_job` specifies the batch size.

-`refresh_lag` and `max_interval_per_job` are additional parameters that can be specified while creating or altering a continuous aggregate.
+The parameters `refresh_lag` and `max_interval_per_job` can be specified while creating or altering a continuous aggregate.
 Refer to the documentation for the syntax.

 The `timescaledb.ignore_invalidation_older_than` parameter is used when you want to avoid updating a continuous aggregate when modifying